 Vaccines against specific sarcoma proteins or other molecules are another type of immunotherapy being studied, often in addition to immune checkpoint inhibitors.

 Learn more about the basics of immunotherapy.

 Radiation therapy techniques.
 Clinical trials are evaluating the usefulness of radiation therapy given inside the body during surgery for some Ewing sarcoma tumors.
 This is called intraoperative radiation therapy or internal radiation therapy.
 Other techniques are being used when bone sarcoma recurs at a distant, or metastatic, location in the body.
-These include radiofrequency ablation (RFA) and stereotactic body radiotherapy (SBRT), which uses a small number of very focused, very intense radiation treatments to control or destroy a small area of tumor.

 Palliative care/supportive care.
 Clinical trials are underway to find better ways of reducing symptoms and side effects of current bone sarcoma treatments to improve comfort and quality of life for patients.

 If you would like more information about the latest areas of research in bone sarcoma, explore these related items that take you outside of this guide: